Detail of Song Dynasty Empress Costumes – Hanfu Culture

 Detail of Song Dynasty Empress Costumes – Hanfu Culture-18

 Two sets of white jade pendants (玉佩) are suspended on either side of the waist, with Shou (绶, a kind of ) as the base.
-The Shou is woven with six-colored silk threads cross-woven with a jade ring tied in the middle, with a black background and a pendant spike underneath.
+The Shou is woven with six-colored silk threads cross-woven with a jade ring tied in the middle, with a background and a pendant spike underneath.

 Song Dynasty Empress Costumes Apply in Modern Time